-Thanks to high stress levels and a brain that wouldn’t shut off, I was in search of a way to get a better night’s rest (without having to resort to drugs).
+Thanks to high stress levels and a brain that wouldn’t shut off, I was in search of a way to get a better night’s rest.
 I’m a serial tosser-and-turner, and it’s often difficult for me to fall — and stay — asleep because I’m constantly thinking about what I have to tackle on my to-do list the next day.
 It’s a vicious cycle that leaves me feeling completely drained in the morning.

 SKIP AHEAD: Other weighted blankets to consider

 After weeks of seeing weighted blanket ads pop up in my social feeds, I decided to give the trend a try.
 Weighted blankets have seen a surge in popularity, with many proponents saying they have stress-, anxiety- and insomnia-relieving effects.
 The hype is palpable: Gravity Blanket racked up more than $4 million on its Kickstarter campaign in 2017, and according to Pinterest, saves for weighted blankets were up a whopping 259 percent in 2018.
 Over the holidays, Google released its annual gift guide featuring 100 of the most popular products worth gifting, which included weighted blankets.
 The search engine also noted there was a 79-percent increase in search for chunky blankets.